Judicial Review Hearing To Take Place This Month After Public Specialists At Irwin Mitchell Brought Legal Challenge

 Expert Opinion“This is obviously a very important issue and one which affects thousands of people’s access to much needed, potentially life-saving local NHS hospital services across the North East.

 “This is why it is crucial that any decision made in respect of those services, is made correctly and lawfully.”
-Helen Smith - Associate Solicitor
+Helen Smith - Senior Associate Solicitor

 Read about Irwin Mitchell's expertise in judicial review cases.